 Framework — Conceptually, comprehensive geriatric assessment (CGA) involves several processes of care that are shared over several providers in the assessment team.
 The overall care rendered by CGA teams can be divided into six steps:

 ●Discussion among the team, increasingly including the patient and/or caregiver as a member of the team

 ●Development, with the patient and/or caregiver, of a treatment plan

 ●Implementation of the treatment plan

 Each of these steps is essential if the process is to be successful at achieving maximal health and functional benefits.

 Several different models for CGA have been implemented in various health care settings.
 An increasing number of CGA programs are relying on post-discharge assessment due to the decrease in length of hospital stay.
 Furthermore, while most of the early CGA programs focused on restorative or rehabilitative goals (tertiary prevention), many newer programs are aimed at primary and secondary prevention.
-(See "Geriatric health maintenance", section on 'Classification of preventive measures'.)
+(See "Geriatric health maintenance", section on 'Overview of prevention for older adults'.)

 Assessment tools — Although the amount of potentially important information may seem overwhelming, formal assessment tools and shortcuts can reduce this burden on the clinician performing the initial CGA .
 A pre-visit questionnaire sent to the patient or caregiver prior to the initial assessment can be a timesaving method to gather a large amount of information (table 1) .